 - Can I reuse the N95 mask and face shield if I am the only one using it?

 PPE is one of the many ways we prevent the spread of infection in addition to hand hygiene, covering your cough, and not touching your face.
-For coronavirus and other viral respiratory illnesses, reusing your N95 mask or face shield can potentially expose the provider and is not recommended.
+If you care for a patient with COVID-19 symptoms in the outpatient office, then the PPE is contaminated and you should change into new PPE before the next patient.

 - Should I purchase a number of scrubs to avoid contamination of my street clothes?